hocuscodus/qed-lang/_tutorial/08-implicit-arrays.md

 A cool thing with implicit arrays is they support postfix `++` and `--`, which dynamically add one more element or remove the last element.

-{% include sandboxframe.html qedsrc="tutorial/implicit5.qed" gui="0" height="230px" %}
+{% include sandboxframe.html qedsrc="tutorial/implicit5.qed" gui="0" height="150px" %}

 This is used in the "Bouncing balls" app from the demo page to dynamically add or remove balls on the display.
 {: .notice--info}

 Implicit arrays will become very useful for arrays of class instances, as we'll see soon.
+From now on, we will use them in many examples so it is good to get familiar with them.
 {: .notice--info}